mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> Challenge 2 - Install Cloudera Manager

 * Install the Cloudera package repository on your CM node
-* Install the latest available version of Cloudera Manager
+* Install Cloudera Manager 5.4.3
 * Create a Full Administrator CM account with the name Boss and the password Michael.
-* Submit the following elements as attached text files:
+* Submit the following elements as inline text:
+    * The URL to your CM login page
     * Directory listing for <code>/var/log/cloudera-scm-server</code>
-    * Result of calling the CM API endpoint <code>api/v10/cm/deployment</code>
+    * Result for the CM API endpoint <code>api/v10/cm/deployment</code>
-    * A screenshot of your CM home page showing that shows you are logged in as Boss.

 ---
 <div style="page-break-after: always;"></div>

 ## <center> Challenge 3 - Install CDH

-* Create a Linux account newbie with UID 2015 on all nodes
+* Create a Linux account <code>newbie</code> with UID 2157 on all nodes
-* Activate the CDH 5.4.3 and Accumulo parcels
+* Install CDH 5.4.3
-* Install the ZooKeeper, HDFS, YARN and Hive services **only**
+* Enable only the ZooKeeper, HDFS, YARN and Hive services
+* Enable NameNode HA
-* Name your cluster after your first name
+* Name your cluster with your last name
-* Create the HDFS directory <code>/user/challenger</code>
+* Create the HDFS directory <code>/user/newbie</code>
 * Submit the following:
     * Screen capture: The CM page that shows the Active and Standby NameNodes
     * Text file: Output from <code>api/v10/cm/deployment</code> (yes, again)
-    * Screen capture: Output of <code>hdfs dfs -ls /user</code>
+    * Text file: Output of <code>hdfs dfs -ls /user</code>

 ---
 <div style="page-break-after: always;"></div>

 ## <center> Challenge 4 - Testing

-* Tune YARN according to the findings you got in the YARN/RM lab.
+* Tune YARN using the findings you got from the YARN/RM lab.
 * Run the following tests on **each** node
     * <code>hdparm -t</code> on the node's volume(s)
+      * Explain which system capability this command tests
     * <code>dd if=/dev/zero bs=1M count=2048 | md5sum</code>
-    * Calculate an average of times across all nodes
+      * Explain what system capability this command tests
-* Use teragen to create a file containing 51,200,000 records
+* Use <code>teragen</code> to create a file of 51,200,000 records
     * Use <code>time(1)</code> to record the job duration
     * Change the default mapper count to twice the number of DataNodes
     * Write the results to <code>/user/challenger</code> in HDFS
 * Use terasort on the file and capture the duration of the job
 * Submit the following
-    * As a text file attachment: The results of <code>hdparm</code> and <code>dd</code> tests
+    * Text file: The results of your <code>hdparm</code> and <code>dd</code> tests
     * As a screen capture: The <code>terasort</code> and <code>teragen</code> commands you used
     * Output of the command <code>hdfs dfs -ls /user/challenger</code>